umutisik/mathvas/Lessons/functions.md

 Writing down and evaluating functions
 ============================================================

-The coding environment in Studio Math is a place where you can write functions.
+The coding environment of Mathvas is a place where you can write functions.
 Here is a function:

 $$f:  \mathbb{R} \rightarrow \mathbb{R}$$
 $$f(x)= x^2$$